ethereum-optimism/cannon/docs/l2-on-l2.md

 reference-optimism-geth) does not break anything.
 It's also a good way to exercise our devnet infrastructure.

-Running the Cannon demo on a mainnet (L1) fork is a simple as doing:
+Running the Cannon demo on a mainnet (L1) fork is as simple as doing:

 ```bash
 # from repo root